quantum-kite/kite/docs/documentation/calculation.md

 * [`#!python arpes`][calculation-arpes]
   : Calculates the one-particle spectral function of relevance to ARPES.
 * [`#!python gaussian_wave_packet`][calculation-gaussian_wave_packet]
-  : Calculates the propagation of a gaussian wave-packet.
+  : Simulates the propagation of a gaussian wave-packet.
 * [`#!python conductivity_dc`][calculation-conductivity_dc]
   : Calculates a given component of the DC conductivity tensor.
 * [`#!python conductivity_optical`][calculation-conductivity_optical]
-  : Calculates a given component of the linear optical conductivity tensor as a function of frequency for a given Fermi energy.
+  : Calculates a given component of the linear optical conductivity tensor.
 * [`#!python conductivity_optical_nonlinear`][calculation-conductivity_optical_nonlinear]
   : Calculates a given component of the 2nd-order nonlinear optical conductivity tensor.
 * [`#!python singleshot_conductivity_dc`][calculation-singleshot_conductivity_dc]
   : Calculates the longitudinal DC conductivity for a set of Fermi energies (uses the $\propto\mathcal{O}(N)$ single-shot method).

-KITE's first release was restricted to two-dimensional systems.
-However, since then, there has been an efford to expand the functionalties to three-dimensional systems.
-In the current release, most functionalities are compatible with 3D systems.
-For details, check the table below:
+The table below shows to which level the KITE target functions have been implemented and tested at the time of writing (May, 2025).
+Note the non-linear optical conductivity functionality is currently restricted to 2D systems.

 | Method                                                                                  | 2D                   | 3D                   |
 |:----------------------------------------------------------------------------------------|:---------------------|:---------------------|